jasonkneen/sparc2/scripts/sparc2/README.md

 # SPARC Code Agent + MCP Server
-SPARC 2.0, agentic code analysis and generation, is an intelligent coding agent framework built to automate and streamline software development.
-It combines secure execution environments, version control, and Model Context Protocol (MCP) capabilities into a unified system where specialized agents collaborate to understand, modify, and manage code.
+SPARC 2.0: agentic code analysis and generation.
+It's an intelligent coding agent framework built to automate and streamline software development.
+It combines secure execution environments, vector similarity (Code and Unified Diffs), version control, secure sandbox/code interpreter, OpenAi agents API and Model Context Protocol (MCP) capabilities into a unified system where specialized agents collaborate to understand, modify, and manage code.

 These agents analyze patterns, suggest improvements, implement changes, and validate solutions, all while maintaining a detailed history that allows for easy rollbacks when needed.
 ### Install globally